The Film Knives Out

 Harlan asks Marta to return by climbing a trellis on the side of the house that leads to a window entrance and to a secret door.
 This secret door has no significance except to allow a convenient means to permit Marta to return undetected by not goiing through the main entrance door.
 Convenient to have a secret door to move the plot.

 After she returns, according to Marta, Harlan, asks for one of his knives, and with Marta watching, slits his own throat.
 Is it possible that an octogenarian, weak from an accident, could effectively slit his own throat and that Marta would obediently allow it to happen?
-Or, did Marta do it?

 The entire building housing the autopsies (contains toxicology report that shows Harlan did not perish from any drug) and death records, which are usually kept in metal and fireproof cabinets burns down.
 Is it that easy to burn down an entire building and destroy vital records?

 Marta receives a message, ostensibly from housekeeper Fran, who witnessed Ransom going through Marta's medical bag.
 The message says that she (convenient to the plot) knew what happened, and asks to meet Marta at a specified time in a specified location.
 Fran also has a copy of the toxicology report (which will exonerate Marta of carelessness).
 Before that can happen, the police detain Marta and Ransom, separate them, and drive each to the police station.
-Because the car in which Marta is riding is conveniently passing close to the place where Fran is waiting, and conveniently, at close to the arranged time, Marta, wanting to meet Fran, asks Benoit if she can stop for a moment and do an errand.
-Benoit conveniently obliges and Marta races through “short cuts” and confronts Fran in an abandoned place.
+Because the car in which Marta is riding is conveniently passing near to the place where Fran is waiting, and conveniently, at close to the arranged time, Marta, wanting to meet Fran, asks Benoit if she can stop for a moment and do an errand.
+Benoit conveniently obliges (why??) and Marta races through “short cuts” and confronts Fran in an abandoned place.
 How did Marta quickly locate the strange meeting place?
 Fran is near dying from an obvious attack and Marta calls 911, who rush Fran to a hospital.